Culture + Talent

 Rebecca Charbauski: Hi Chris

-RC: This season we have an incredible lineup of guests who are going to help us understand how to create workplaces that can help people thrive in the midst of change. .
+RC: This season, we have an incredible lineup of guests who will help us understand how to create workplaces that can help people thrive amid change.

 We’re living through some of the most significant changes in work that people have experienced in a generation.
 These changes are leading to new behaviors at work – people taking video calls from their desks, for example.
-This season we’ll talk to experts on how to navigate change, why generative AI isn’t so scary, how we can do more to support mental health at work, how to improve productivity and focus, and how creating community at work can actually help people and organizations thrive. .
+This season, we’ll talk to experts on navigating change, why generative AI isn’t so scary, how we can do more to support mental health at work, how to improve productivity and focus, and how creating community at work can help people and organizations thrive.
 Remember to subscribe so you don’t miss a single episode.

 CC: So let’s jump into episode 1.

 According to our guest today, Connie Noonan Hadley, the foundation for good relationships at work is psychological safety.
-That’s the concept of feeling safe to take risks and be yourself without fear of negative consequences.
-And positive relationships at work benefit an organization’s innovation and creativity.
+Psychological safety is the concept of feeling safe to take risks and be yourself without fear of negative consequences.
+Positive relationships at work benefit an organization’s innovation and creativity.

-Connie studies people at work and her work shows how community enhances productivity, creativity and improves job satisfaction and engagement.
+Connie studies people at work, and her work shows how community enhances productivity and creativity and improves job satisfaction and engagement.

-RC: Connie is an organizational psychologist and she recently founded the Institute for Life at work.
-She studies hybrid and remote teams, team effectiveness, psychological safety, loneliness, inclusive cultures, employee engagement and burnout.
-She also serves as an associate professor at the Boston University Questrom School of Business.
+RC: Connie is an organizational psychologist who recently founded the Institute for Life at Work.
+She studies hybrid and remote teams, team effectiveness, psychological safety, loneliness, inclusive cultures, team member engagement, and burnout.
+She is also an associate professor at the Boston University Questrom School of Business.

 If you enjoy this conversation with Connie, we’d love for you to share it with a friend or a colleague and to like it so others can find it more easily.